npsark/rshell/README.md

 These can be mixed and matched in reasonable ways.
 Specifically, '>' and '>>' should not appear in the same command. `cat Makefile >file1 >>file2` would cause an error because *rshell* does not know where to send the output.
 However, '>' and '>>' can always appear in a command that contains '<' because rshell knows that one is redirecting output while the other is redirecting input.

+The location of the input and output redirections in a command relative to the other arguments of the command does not matter.
+`grep <Makefile -o g++` is the same as `grep g++ -o <Makefile`.

 ##Building